zoran-cuckovic/senscape/README.md

 The plugin is in experimental phase.

+**To install:**
+1. Search for “Senscape” in QGIS plugin manager (make sure experimental plugins are allowed)
+2. In Processing menu, under Options, allow Senscape provider

-**To install:** see manual instalation of [QGIS viewshed module](https://github.com/zoran-cuckovic/QGIS-visibility-analysis).
-It should be placed in a folder named "Senscape", and enabled under QGIS processing options (besides being enabled as a plugin in QGIS plugin manager).
+For manual instalation see [QGIS viewshed module](https://github.com/zoran-cuckovic/QGIS-visibility-analysis).
+Files should be placed in a folder named "Senscape", and enabled as in #2 (besides being enabled as a plugin in QGIS plugin manager).

 The plugin is being developed with help by Alexander Bruy.